andela-technology/qualified-docs/content/for-teams/getting-started/core-concepts.md

 - Weighted multiple choice, where some choices are more correct than others

 #### Free-Text Questions
 Free text questions can be configured to expect written text, or code.
 In code mode, code is not executed, but it is formatted for the candidate.
 Regular expressions or simple string matchers can be configured to test for keywords within the answer.
-You can configure multiple matchers, and give different weights to each.
+You can configure multiple matchers and give different weights to each.

 ## Assessment Results
 You will sometimes see references to something called an assessment result.
 This is simply the result of the candidate taking an assessment.